bdong-va/bdong-va.github.io/five_tips_about_testable_golang_code.md

 If same logic happens in Python, testing will be easy. `@patch` the `calculateListingScore` function and let it return `any_number_we_need, nil`, then verify the result.

-But in the cruel world of golang, everything is getting harder: we do not have `@patch`, and we cannot mocking function.
+But in the cruel world of golang, everything is harder: we do not have `@patch` like we do in Python, and we cannot mocking a function at all.
 If you call a function in somewhere, you cannot mock it at all.
-If you want to test a function/method included an external function call, you have to call it in real. that is not good.
+If you want to test a function/method includes an external function call, you have to call that function for real, and That is not good in the world of testing.

 So we have a solution for this: put the function into a struct can be mocked by the interface.